Lakshmi711/Final-Year-Project/README.md

 9.Upload the code to the ESP32.

-10. Open Serial Monitor to check live readings and confirm data transmission.
+10.Open Serial Monitor to check live readings and confirm data transmission.

 ## 🛠 Technologies Used